Was Fort Wayne’s Swinney Park Really a Native American Site for Ritualistic Torture and Cannibalism?

 Specifically, Griswold quoted someone named E.F.
 Colerick, who wrote about the early days of Fort Wayne, as recalling that in 1836, he and an old Indian trader named Jean Baptiste Bruno had run across an elderly native woman whom Bruno told him was White Skin’s daughter, and they were “known as the man-eating family.”

-I went looking for Colerick’s full account and found a slightly different version — published in 1891 — in which Colerick also said that White Skin and his family had lived on the Eel River, and described the last cannibalistic ritual as having taken place on a plateau on the east bank of the St. Joseph river, about a mile up from Fort Wayne and Kekionga.
+I went looking for Colerick’s full account and found a slightly different version — published in 1891 — in which Colerick also said that White Skin and his family had lived on the Eel River, and described their last cannibalistic ritual as having taken place on a plateau on the east bank of the St. Joseph River, about a mile upstream from Fort Wayne and Kekionga.
 By this account, unlike Cass’s, that last event was around 1765, not toward the end of the Revolutionary War, and with a native victim, not a white settler victim.
 There’s no mention of the St. Mary’s river or the Swinney farm site in Colerick’s account of what Bruno told him.

 https://archive.org/…/cannibalsofindia00grim_djvu.txt